Loxops coccineus | Hawaii akepa | ʻākepa

 Endemic

 Males of the Hawaiʻi ʻākepa are unmistakable with their entire body colored blaze orange.
 Females are a drab yellow/green.
-This small endemic bird also has a slightly crossed bill that it uses to pry open ʻōhiʻa leaf buds for insect to eat.
+This small endemic bird has a slightly crossed bill that it uses to pry open ʻōhiʻa leaf buds to find insects to eat.
 Restricted to higher wet forests of Hawaiʻi Island, this is the only native bird remaining that nests in tree cavities rather than building its own nest.

 - Pu‘u ‘Ō‘ō Trail | Details for Pu‘u ‘Ō‘ō Trail